salubaba10/FED-Student-Exercises/2 - CSS/Week 1/README.md

 ## Exercise 1

-Create a CSS file and link it to an HTML file.
+Create a `CSS` file and link it to an `HTML` file.
 Change the font size, color, and style of the text on the page.

 ## Exercise 2

-Create a navigation bar using CSS.
-Use hover effects to highlight the current page and display a dropdown menu.

-## Exercise 3

-Create a responsive layout using CSS.
-Ensure that the layout adjusts appropriately for different screen sizes.
+Create a hover effect using `CSS`.

+When the user hovers over an element, change the background color and text color of the element.